What Is B2C Marketing?

 Customer retargeting is an effective tactic to use when a website visitor who has been searching your site leaves for another page, frequently that of a competitor.

-CRM ads can help you take advantage of a couple things you already have: consumers (who use social media), and data (about their online behaviour).
+CRM ads can help you take advantage of a couple things you already have: consumers (who use social media), and data (about their online behavior).
 You can use retargeting ads, triggered by what consumers were searching for, to initiate newsfeed pop-ups that recapture their interest.

 Related Content: How CRM Ads Can Help You Retain More Customers